Antone Rosa: Career

 During the February 1890 general election, Rosa ran unopposed on the National Reform candidate for Representative of Oahu winning a seat in the legislative assembly.
 During this session, Rosa and his fellow legislators ousted the Reform cabinet led by Lorrin A. Thurston.

 When Kalākaua died January 31, 1891, a series of gatherings at the Kaumakapili Church were held to deal with "the nation's calamity".
 The Kalākaua Monument Association was formed to raise funds for a memorial.
 Samuel Parker was elected as its president, and the membership included high-profile names of the day.
 Trustees were Rosa, John F. Colburn and E. C. Marfalane.
 Rosa was appointed in March by Queen Liliuokalani to her Privy Council of State.
 During the political crisis prior to the overthrow of the Kingdom of Hawaii, Rosa supported the queen.
 He and other royalist leaders met at ʻIolani Palace and addressed the crowds of people gather there, on January 16, 1893.
-They formed the Committee of Law and Order, a counter to the Committee of Safety which led the deposition of the Hawaiian monarchy the next day.
+They formed the Committee of Law and Order, a counter to the Committee of Safety which led to the deposition of the Hawaiian monarchy the next day.

 Judge S. L. Austin of the Third and Fourth Circuit courts died suddenly in 1896, and Rosa was appointed as his replacement under the Republic of Hawaii.
 He eventually resigned the judgeship and returned to private practice.

 Rosa died on September 9, 1898, at his residence in Pawaa, Honolulu, after a lengthy illness.
 The funeral was held on the same day at the Cathedral Basilica of Our Lady of Peace officiated by Bishop Gulstan Ropert, and he was buried at the Honolulu Catholic Cemetery.